pelssys/odin-recipes/README.md

 # odin-recipes

-project: Create recipe webpage with basic HTML
+project: Create recipe webpage with basic HTML and CSS

 This project ensures the skill of creating a recipe webpage with basic HTML.
 The website will consist of a main index page which will have links to a few recipes.